Install GridOS Connect

 2. Add a Usergroup called Connect Identity Reconciler and set the Mapped GroupName field to connect-identity-reconciler.

-3. Add the Connect Identity Reconciler Group to the Mapped Roles of the new Usergroup.
+3. Add the Connect Identity Reconciler Role to the Mapped Roles of the new Usergroup.

 1.3.
 Deploy Connect